plutus-IV-org/plutus_backtest/README.md

 8. Disregard def equal weighting  for now

 Overall great job, proud of your triple variables in "for" zip.
 What do you smoke?

+--------------------Vitalii--------------------
+i quit smoking, that was some shower thoughts :D i've transform your comments to issues and tasks (which are partially completed). let's stick to this in the future:

+-for issues, please, create an issue here - https://github.com/witmul/backt/issues -for tasks please create one here - https://github.com/witmul/backt/projects/1

+that will be easier for everybody

+while comitting your changes you can add a number of issue resolved as i did (f.i. "fixing issues 1, 2 and some tasks")

+all changes are saved in 'test file'. if you are happy with result, we can move it to 'main' code